 Our mornings are precious.
-It’s one of the few moments of sacred silence before the outside world bleeds noise into our day.
+They are one of the few moments of sacred silence before the outside world bleeds noise into our day.
 If you haven’t given thought to how you spend those first few hours, it might be worthwhile.
-A glimpse at the routines of successful women suggests creating a habit can help you quell anxiety, take charge of your to-do list, or power towards whatever your goals might be.
+A glimpse at the routines of successful women suggests creating a habit can help you quell anxiety, take charge of your to-do list, or power toward whatever your goals might be.

 Routine: “A big part of my morning ritual is about what I don’t do: When I wake up, I don’t start the day by looking at my smartphone.
 Instead, once I’m awake, I take a minute to breathe deeply, be grateful, and set my intention for the day.”
 Huffington radiates positive energy and has been setting the pace for the digital media industry for the last decade, so we think she’s a great woman to emulate.

 Routine: In her memoir Why Not Me?
 Mindy Kaling shares a few sneak peaks into her daily routine, which starts with a 5 a.m. alarm.
 She then takes a quick shower before driving to work and heading into hair and makeup by 6 a.m.
 Her secret weapon to looking well-rested even if she hasn’t gotten enough beauty sleep?
 A facial sheet mask.
 “It can be a calming mask.
 I keep mine in my fridge, because if there are two things Mindy Kaling cold: beer and beauty masks,” she writes.
 It’s the perfect way to start the day feeling fresh and rejuvenated.

 First Thing: Spends quality time with her action star husband, Jason Statham.